Michael Cole (wrestling): Heel turn and feud with Jerry Lawler (2010–2012)

 Cole continued to wrestle sporadically after this and still favored most heels while questioning the actions of the faces to regain control in matches.
 On the July 25 episode of Raw, Triple H placed Cole in a match against Zack Ryder, which Cole lost quickly.
-Cole and Alberto Del Rio lost a tag team match to John Cena and Jim Ross on the October 17 episode of Raw, prompting Cole to challenge Ross to the "Michael Cole Challenge" (a series of three contests); Cole said that if Ross won each challenge, Cole would quit his job.
-During the challenge on the November 14 episode of Raw, Ross won the first two challenges (arm wrestling and dancing), causing Cole to declare that the third contest was who weighed less, which Cole won.
+Cole and Alberto Del Rio lost a tag team match to John Cena and Jim Ross on the October 17 episode of Raw SuperShow, prompting Cole to challenge Ross to the "Michael Cole Challenge" (a series of three contests); Cole said that if Ross won each challenge, Cole would quit his job.
+During the challenge on the November 14 episode of Raw SuperShow, Ross won the first two challenges (arm wrestling and dancing), causing Cole to declare that the third contest was who weighed less, which Cole won.
 Ross was subsequently fired and CM Punk came out and attacked Cole; Cole vowed revenge and said he would sue Punk for injuring him.
-Cole was a surprise entrant in the 2012 Royal Rumble match but was quickly eliminated by Lawler, Booker T, and the returning Kharma.
-Cole was put in a match with John Cena on the June 4, 2012, episode of Raw, which he lost, and was forced to make an apology for all of his wrongdoings.
+On January 29, Cole was a surprise entrant in the 2012 Royal Rumble match, but was quickly eliminated by Lawler, Booker T, and the returning Kharma.
+Cole was put in a match with John Cena on the June 4, 2012, episode of Raw SuperShow, but lost and was forced to make an apology for all of his wrongdoings.

-On the July 9 episode of Raw, Cole was booked against Jerry Lawler in a WrestleMania XXVII rematch, which he quickly lost.
+On the July 9 episode of Raw SuperShow, Cole was booked against Jerry Lawler in a WrestleMania XXVII rematch, which he quickly lost.
 The Anonymous Raw General Manager reversed the decision, making Cole the winner by disqualification following interference by Booker T, but then Santino Marella then came out and pulled out Hornswoggle from hiding underneath the ring, claiming that he was the Anonymous Raw General Manager.